 Now is the perfect time to educate yourself on different aspects of digital marketing.
-By understanding the sector’s offerings, you can make a more educated decision on what will and won’t work, both now and in the future when things have returned to normal.
+By understanding the sector’s offerings, you can make a more educated decision on what will be successful and won’t be effective, both now and in the future when things have returned to normal.

 Don’t Just Give Up!